Q. Is there a money back guarantee?

 Q. Will my baby no longer be attached if we teach him/her to sleep?

 A. If you are worried about your baby's attachment, because they cry for you when something is wrong, then you know your baby is attached well.
 He/She knows who is their person and safety, so the fact you need to help your baby when they are upset shows they are attached.
 And so, when we talk about attachment, this is what a baby experiences towards mom or dad.
 Bonding is what Mom or Dad feels towards the baby.
 The feeling of attachment in a baby changes over time and with development.
 Their special way of attaching will look different at different stages of life and so when you teach your child to sleep - it is exciting because you will discover other facets of attachment and interest between you and your baby!

-A. Soothers are great when we are out in the car or out in public and need some help calming baby.
-And some babies they spit the soother out when they fall asleep and that's it... however, it is more often than not that at one point the soother stops working.
+A. Soothers are great when we are out in the car or in public and need some help calming baby.
+And some babies, they spit the soother out when they fall asleep and that's it... however, it is more often than not that at one point the soother stops working.
 The soother is one of those things that seems like baby controls it, however they don't.
 They fully wake up when they need it, and we can't suck while in deep sleep so this means OFTEN!
-When the find it again, or call you to find it, they then need to start the process over again.
+When they find it again, or call you to find it, they then need to start the process over again.
 Because they can't use this tool without fully waking up, and can't control it while transitioning sleep cycles it is actually an external tool.
 We want baby to have internal tools that they control so we don't need to be involved to transition sleep cycles.